How to Find Performance Counters with PowerShell

 Adding the Select-Object commandlet will return a much smaller, easier to parse list.

-Digressing, when you run the Get-Counter -ListSet * command, you will see the CounterSetName entry will also include a handful of Counter parameters.
+When you run the Get-Counter -ListSet * command, you will see that the CounterSetName entry also includes a handful of Counter parameters.
 Using one of those parameters with the Get-Counter commandlet will return performance metrics.

 For this example, let’s say we want to get the total bytes from the network adapter in our computer.
 Use the command below: